DiegoSalazar/action_cable_subscription_adapter/README.md

   adapter: custom_adapter
 ```

-The `custom_adapter` will make ActionCable load this gem's SubscriptionAdapter rather than its built in one.
+The `custom_adapter` will make ActionCable load this gem's SubscriptionAdapter rather than the Rails built in one.
 Then...

 Create an initializer and set your custom Redis client.
 Example: